tinymce/tinymce-docs/get-started/upload-images.md

 Once uploaded, TinyMCE will automatically update the `<image>` src attribute with the new path to the remote image.

 Local images can be uploaded to TinyMCE through the use of the new `editor.uploadImages()` function.
 This functionality is handled asynchronously, meaning that it is possible for users to save their content before all images have completed uploading.
-If this occurs, no server path to the remote image will be available and the images will be stored as Base64.
+If this occurs, no server path to the remote image will be available and the images will be stored as Base 64.

 To avoid this situation, it is recommended that the `editor.uploadImages()` function be executed prior to submitting the editor contents to the server.
 Once all images have been uploaded, a success callback can be utilized to execute code.
 This success callback can be used to save the editor's content to the server through a `POST`, again helping to prevent the above situation.